Azure/Azure-AI-Content-Safety-Private-Preview/Public Preview Doc.md

-#### Delete a blockitem
+#### Remove a blockitem

 > **NOTE:**
 >
-> There will be some delay after you delete a term before it takes effect on text analysis, usually **not exceed 5 minutes**.
+> We support to remover multiple blockitems within one API call.

-1. Use method **DELETE**.
+1. Use method **POST**.
 2. The relative path should be "/text/blocklists/{blocklistName}:removeBlockItems?api-version=2023-04-30-preview".
-3. In the **blocklistName** parameter, enter the Name of the list that you want to delete a term from (in our example, **1234**).
+3. In the url **blocklistName** parameter, enter the Name of the list that you want to delete a term from (in our example: **1234**).
-4. In the blockItemIds parameter, enter the Itemid you get when you created the item.
+4. In the request body blockItemIds parameter, enter the singe or array of blockItemIds to remove.
 5. Substitute [Endpoint] with your endpoint.
 6. Paste your subscription key into the **Ocp-Apim-Subscription-Key** field